Spider-Man (theme song)

 "Spider-Man" is the theme song of the 1967 cartoon show Spider-Man, composed by Paul Francis Webster and Bob Harris.
 The original song was recorded at RCA Studios in Toronto (where the cartoon was produced) featuring 12 CBC vocalists (members of the Billy Van Singers, and Laurie Bower Singers groups) who added to the musical backing track supplied by RCA Studios, New York.
 The singers were paid only for the session and have had no residuals from its use since then.

 The song has since been adopted as Spider-Man's official theme, including in-universe.

+Lyrics

+The song summarizes Spider-Man's abilities and activities, beginning with the lyric: